Kelly Jamers in 2009

 Joyce de Troch - raced a Porsche in Belcar, on and off, between 1998 and 2002, with consistent lower-midfield finishes.
 In her first year, she did two races at Zolder, driving a 911 with Walter Grootaers and Patrick Schreurs, including the Zolder 24 Hours.
 She was partnered by Paul Moonen in 2001.
 Their car was a Coast Racing 993.
 Joyce was fourth in the Ladies’ standings.
 She and Moonens stayed together for the 2002 season, driving for Coast and Ham Car Tuning.
 Their best finish was 28th, twelfth in class, at Spa.
 Away from the track, Joyce is an actress and TV presenter.

 Caroline Grifnée - drove for the Daikin team in Belcar in 2005 and 2006, with Alexandra van de Velde.
 In the first year, she was a third driver, but she replaced Vanina Ickx in 2006.
 Their car was due to be a Ferrari 360, but a practice crash and loss of a sponsor meant this was changed to a BMW 120d.
 The team also took part in some Dutch Supercar rounds, and won their class at Spa.
 Since leaving the Daikin set-up at the end of 2006, she has competed in Legends and 2CV races, including the annual 24-hour event at Spa.
 On the international stage, she drove a Porsche 997 GT3 for Speed Lover at the Dubai 24 Hours.
 Her team-mates were Jose Close, Victor Rodrigues and Jim Michaelian.
 They did not finish.
 She has also raced in the Toyota Yaris Cup in Belgium.
 In 2009 and 2010, she competed in Renault one-make series, including the Renault Megane Eurocup in 2010.
 In 2011, she drove again in the Dubai 24 Hours, and won Class A2 in a Renault Clio, as part of the iOpener team.
 In 2014, she drove a Porsche 911 in the Le Mans Classic, and was 31st in Plateau 4.
 Her co-driver was Carolyn Twaites.
+In 2017, she raced a Chevron B16 at Spa, part of the FIA Masters Historic Sportscar Championship.
+She was 17th.
 She remains involved in motorsport in a professional capacity, as a sporting manager for the Renault E.Dams Formula E team.

 Stéphane Kox - races saloons and single-seaters in the Benelux countries.
 She is the daughter of Peter Kox, and they teamed up in BMW 235I with three other drivers to win the 2015 24 Hours of Zolder.
 Her run in the 24 Hours was part of a season in the BMW 235 Racing Cup in Belgium, which she won outright.
 That year, she scored two second places in the same car, in the Assen rounds of the Supercar Challenge.
 In 2016, she did some races in the VdeV Endurance championship, driving a Porsche, and took part in the 24 Hours of Paul Ricard in a Mercedes.
+In 2017, she raced an Audi TT at the Imola 24 Hours, but did not finish.
+She also took part in two European GT4 races, driving a KTM X-Bow.
+Her best finish was fifth, at Misano.
+She did best in the VdeV Endurance series in a Ligier, recording two second palces.
 She started racing in 2013, in ADAC Formel Masters, and was sixteenth in the championship, with a best finish of eighth, at the Slovakiaring.